BrokenSource/BrokenSource/Readme.md

 # ⚖️ License and Fair Use

 **Basics**
-- 📝 All projects have their own license; unless specified in the code, asset file or `Readme.md` on the project's root or some other directory, all files are subject to the `License.md` on their respective repository
+- 📝 All projects have their own license; unless specified in the code, asset file or `Readme.md` on the project's root or subdirectories, all files are subject to the `License.md` on their respective repository

-- 📈 We embrace the **Open Source** philosophy; The **Free** part we hope that using more _"restrictive"_ licenses will help to keep the projects free from abuse.
-This being said, smaller projects tends to be MIT licensed since the effort is considerably lower
+- 📈 We embrace the **Free and Open Source Software** philosophy; The **Free** part, we hope that using more _"restrictive"_ licenses will help to keep the projects free from abuse - **Open**.
+  - Smaller projects tend to be MIT licensed since the effort is considerably lower

 <br/>